Breastfeeding and Fenugreek

 - It contains antioxidants that prevent aging.

-- Fenugreek weight loss: Fenugreek properties stimulate insulin secretion, converting blood glucose into energy, which helps in reducing the production of body fat.
-The soluble fenugreek fiber in the seeds can create a sensation of "fullness" and reduce appetite as well.
+- Fenugreek weight loss: Fenugreek properties stimulate insulin secretion, converting blood glucose into energy, which helps reduce body fat production.
+The soluble fenugreek fiber in the seeds can create a sensation of "fullness" and reduce appetite.

 Is Fenugreek Safe?